hashicorp/design-system/website/docs/components/pagination/partials/code/component-api.md

 <Doc::ComponentApi as |C|>
 <C.Property @name="route/model/models/replace">
 These are the parameters that are passed down as arguments to the `Hds::Pagination::Arrow` child components, and from them to the `Hds::Interactive` component (used internally).
-For more details about how this low-level component works please refer to [its documentation page](/utilities/interactive/).
+For more details about how this low-level component works, please refer to [its documentation page](/utilities/interactive/).
 </C.Property>
 <C.Property @name="queryFunction" @type="function">
 A function that returns an object that can be provided as `query` argument for the routing, and that is passed down to the to the child components together with the other routing parameters.
 The function receives as argument one of two possible values: `prev` / `next`.
 </C.Property>
 <C.Property @name="isDisabledPrev/isDisabledNext" @type="boolean" @values={{array "true" "false" }} @default="false">
 Used to disable the "prev" or "next" controls.
-Notice: when the control is disabled, it's always rendered as an HTML `<button>` element.
+Notice: when the control is disabled, it’s always rendered as an HTML `<button>` element.
 </C.Property>
 <C.Property @name="showLabels" @type="boolean" @values={{array "true" "false" }} @default="true">
 Used to control the visibility of the "prev/next" text labels.